Get Certified.

 Flexible scheduling options.

-Basic one-day course offering an overview of first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
+Basic one-day course offering lifesaving first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
+Course meets legislation requirements for provincial/ territorial worker safety and insurance boards and includes the latest first aid and

 CPR